-Assignments: 1) D-4: Section on stakeholders and impact pathway(s); 2) Readings and responses to questions; 3) Review PowerPoint; 4) Student leadership in the class
+Assignments: 1) D-4: Section on stakeholders and impact pathways; 2) Readings and responses to questions; 3) Review PowerPoint; 4) Student leadership in the class

-October 02: THE ROLE AND FUNCTIONING OF MULTI-STAKEHOLDER PLATFORMS (Will integrate the topic of Communities of Practice - COP)
+October 01: THE ROLE AND FUNCTIONING OF MULTI-STAKEHOLDER PLATFORMS AND COMMUNITIES OF PRACTICE (COP)

 Session description: The recognition of the importance of addressing development challenges in an interdisciplinary and comprehensive way implies the need for fostering collaboration among diverse stakeholders, as does the scaling up of promising initiatives.
 This session will direct attention to different types of partnerships, networks, and alliances for collective action, drawing on practical examples where this approach has been or is being pursued.
 Operational cooperation creates special challenges for development administrators and examples of this type of collaboration will be discussed.
+Attention will also be placed on the special case of Communities of Practice.